nguyenvulinh666/Variational-Quantum-EigeinSolver/README.md

 best with the Ising model and NISQ, in which we utilized the symmetry of the investigated model. <br>

 <strong>Instruction for users: </strong> <br>
-All of the main source codes are contained within the CoreVQEModified.py file, which is used and executed by the run_VQE_modified_on_HPC_sample.py script to generate the dataset.
-Finally, all data visualizations were created by the Plot_data.ipynb notebook. <br>
+- All of the main source codes are contained within the CoreVQEModified.py file, which is used and executed by the run_VQE_modified_on_HPC_sample.py script to generate the dataset.
+- All data visualizations were created by the Plot_data.ipynb notebook. <br>
-A list of required versions are provided in the Requirements.txt file.
+- A list of required versions are provided in the Requirements.txt file.